 The Northwest Career & Technical Academy provides students with the skills, knowledge, and training necessary for the workplace or continuing education through an apprenticeship, community college, or university.
 The Academy is tuition free for high school students; however, some programs may have industry related costs/lab fees.
-Many courses are offered off campus and students need to provide their own transportation.
-Students learn more about NCTA offerings by going to nwtech.k12.wa.us.
+Students would need to provide their own transportation for courses not offered during session 1 on the Mt.
+Vernon campus.
+Students learn more about NCTA offerings by going to <a href="https://nww.ncta.nu/main.com/ncta/nu/main.com/ncta